Anti-American sentiment in Russia: Pindos

 According to Andrey Piontkovsky, "Eternal Pindos—is our Wandering Jew.
 We need him not as an enemy defeated, trampled and lowered but as heavily armed guy in a pith helmet who dismembers our core Eurasian world, steals our unique nanotechnology and corrupts our highest spirituality."

 Recent events

-South Ossetia
+Russo–Georgian War

 After the Rose Revolution, the ex-Soviet Republic of Georgia changed its geopolitical preferences and started cooperating much more closely with NATO and the United States.
 That led the US and NATO to conduct very close cooperative work on the issues of military training and equipment with Georgia, which had unresolved territorial disputes, including South Ossetia.